 Our executive officers are appointed by our Board and serve until their successors have been duly elected and qualified.
 There are no family relationships among any of our directors or executive officers.

 Executive Compensation

-In this "Executive Compensation" section, all dollar amounts are in thousands, except for per share amounts.
+In this "Executive Compensation" section, all dollar amounts are in thousands, except for per share amounts and dollar amounts appearing in the "Summary Compensation" and "Director Compensation" tables and the footnotes thereto.